rmoriz/cinc-mirror/README.md

 ![CINC Mirror Logo](cinc-mirror.jpeg)

-This repository provides a mirror for CINC packages and installation scripts.
+This repository provides a mirror for CINC packages.
+Metadata and packages will be retrieved from downloads.cinc.sh / ftp.osuosl.org and stored on GHCR as OCI blobs.
+Kind of the same homebrew does.

+## Trademark / Remarks

+This project is neither affiliated nor approved by Progress Chef and/or the Cinc community project.
+Use at your own risk.
+Feel free to open issues but don't expect a SLA.
+Service may stop/break at any time.
+Solaris?
+AIX?
+10 year old OS versions?
+Sorry, won't work.

-## Installation
+## Usage/Installation

-To install CINC, run the following command:
+To install the mirrored CINC packages, run the following command:

 ```bash
 curl -sSL https://cinc-mirror.github.io/install.sh | bash
 ```

+The actual script is at https://github.com/cinc-mirror/cinc-mirror.github.io and should replace https://omnitruck.cinc.sh/install.sh - metadata is still retreived from cinc.sh, only packages are retrieved from ghcr.

 **Requirements:**
 - curl must be installed